Required: Graduate Student Responsible Conduct of Research (RCR)

 - All Graduate Students: Complete the CITI online course on Responsible Conduct of Research Training – Faculty, Postdoctoral, and Graduate Course (CITI-RCR).
 The CITI-RCR online course includes 9 required modules.
 Each module takes approximately 30-60 minutes to complete and ends with a short multiple choice quiz.
 Students can enter, leave, and re-enter the course and each module as many times as they would like prior to taking the quiz.
 Students must achieve an average score of at least 80% on all quizzes in the required modules.
 When students have completed all the quizzes, they can print out a certificate of completion.

-- In addition, mandatory for on-campus graduate students and optional for fully online students: Attend a follow-up seminar or workshop.
-The seminar is included as part of the required CE 69100 - Grad Student Orientation course that is mandatory for all Civil grad students in their first semester.
+- In addition, mandatory for on-campus graduate students and optional for fully online students: Attend a two-hour, follow-up seminar or workshop.
+The seminars are included as part of the required CE 69100 - Grad Student Orientation course that is mandatory for all Civil grad students in their first semester.

 Why do students need to complete this training even if they are not conducting research?